- What does the abbreviation SOMO stand for?

 On average, we have five internship postions at a time.
 These vary from research to network coordination to communication to financial administration.

-We regularly publish internship vacancies on our website and at oneworld.nl.
-If you have a clear idea of work you would like to do as an intern at SOMO, send a letter of interest along with your CV to firstname.lastname@example.org or contact Maureen Winkelman.
+We regularly publish internship vacancies on our website and at oneworld.nl(opens in new window) .
+If you have a clear idea of work you would like to do as an intern at SOMO, send a letter of interest along with your CV to email@example.com.

 Final year research projects cannot be carried out as a SOMO internship, since internships are always linked to current projects and activities.